Braves standout Ender Inciarte takes home 2nd straight NL Gold Glove

 Inciarte has established himself as one of the premier defensive playmakers at any position since breaking into the majors with the Arizona Diamondbacks in 2014.
 Over that span, his 69 defensive runs saved rank fourth-best among all outfielders behind only Kevin Kiermaier (Rays), Jason Hayward (Cubs) and Mookie Betts (Red Sox).
 That trend held up in 2017.

 Per Statcast, only Twins standout — and fellow Gold Glove winner — Byron Buxton logged more outs above average among MLB outfielders last season and Inciarte led all players with seven five-star catches.
-And though his five defensive runs saved finished as a career low, his 129 out-of-zone plays trailed only Royals veteran Lorenzo Cain among all outfielders.
+And though his five defensive runs saved stands as a career low, his 129 out-of-zone plays trailed only Royals veteran Lorenzo Cain.

 One reason @enderinciartem could repeat as NL Gold Glove winner: Per @statcast, only Byron Buxton logged more OF outs above average in 2017. pic.twitter.com/nFSty4i5Hl